Racial violence in Australia: Kalgoorlie Mines race riots

 These race riots were between white Australian miners and Southern Europeans living in the area.
 There had been simmering tensions on Kalgoorlie between Italian migrants and local white Australians.
 This had resulted in a race riot in 1919.

 The civil disturbance in 1934 was larger.
 It initially started during the Australia Day weekend of 1934.
 An inebriated British miner, Edward Jordan, instigated a fight with an Italian barman, Claudio Mattaboni.
 Edward Jordan was a popular local, who was also a footballer, firefighter and tribute miner.

 After instigating the fight himself, Jordan cracked his skull on the pavement and died several hours later.

 The following day, aided by Jordan's drinking friends, rumours spread that the popular local had been murdered by Mattaboni.
 Mourners attended Jordans funeral in their hundreds, then after drinking at several wakes, gathered in Hannan Street near several migrant-owned businesses.
 A youth instigated the riot by throwing a stone through a window of the Kalgoorlie Wine Saloon and full-scale rioting ensued.
 Rioters burned the building to the ground, then moved on to attack other migrant-run establishments.
 A large group of rioters stole a tram and rode to the nearby town of Boulder, where the destruction continued.

 The rioting had stopped by the next day, but the disgruntled locals tried to organise to eject Southern European migrant workers from the mines.
 After meetings about this were attended by some hundreds of people, rioting once again ensued.
 Two people were killed, and 86 were arrested.

 Broome race riots

 In 1920, Japanese residents of Broome in Western Australia attacked Timorese living there.
 The racial violence continued for a week, and was the most violent in the last century.
 60 people were injured and 7 killed.

 Ethnic Groups Organized Crime (Sydney gang rapes)

-The Sydney gang rapes were a series of gang rape attacks committed by a group of up to fourteen Lebanese Australian men led by Bilal Skaf against white Australian teenage girls, as young as 14, in Sydney Australia in 2000.
+The Sydney gang rapes were a series of gang rape attacks committed by a group of up to fourteen Lebanese Australian men led by Bilal Skaf against white Australian teenage girls, some as young as 14, in Sydney in 2000.
 The crimes were described as ethnically motivated hate crimes by officials and commentators.